LaurentVeyssier/App-Directing-customers-to-subscription/README.md

 # Behavioral data (usage log)

+The project uses activity log from users testing a mobile app.
 The log is composed of screens visited by the user, whether he tried premium features, the minigame available on the app, whether he liked or not the app, etc...
 The log provides the first 24hrs of the app covering the free trial.
 Additional information in the dataset is: